-PSYC 335 - Human Relations (3)
+PSYC 335 - Helping Skills (3)

 This course will focus on basic helping skills employed in psychotherapy from a theoretical integrative perspective.
 These skills are useful across the spectrum of professional fields.
 Using a three-stage approach, students will develop skills in the problem exploration, insight building, and action phases of personal change.
 Students will participate in experiential lab sessions, discussions and self-reflective work.

-Recommended (but not required) pre-requisite: PSYC 235.
+Recommended Prerequisite: PSYC 235.